lamsaoco/credit-risk-monitoring-pipeline/README.md

 This project builds a **production-grade, fully automated data engineering pipeline** that:

 - Ingests 12M+ HMDA mortgage records and Federal Reserve interest rate data annually
-- Enriches raw data with computed risk features via **PySpark** in a distributed processing step
+- Enriches raw data with computed risk features via **PySpark** in a distributed processing step, partitioning data by `state_code` for optimized S3 folder management
 - Loads the enriched dataset into a **dual-backend Data Warehouse** (PostgreSQL for local/dev, Snowflake for cloud/production) — switchable with a single environment variable
 - Transforms raw warehouse data into analytical **dbt marts** with risk segmentation logic
 - Serves a **real-time Streamlit dashboard** allowing filtering by year, state, risk segment, and loan type